ashmanq/codeclan_w02d05_homework/README.md

 to represent rooms, songs and guests.
 The app also demonstrates the use of arrays and hashes in Ruby.

 # Run Tests
-To run the tests use the following command in terminal:
+To run the tests use the following commands in terminal:
 ```Ruby
 ruby specs/guest_spec.rb
 ruby specs/item_spec.rb